 Small duration Courses:

-Music playing and performance courses should be offered at the college level, e.g., Guitar/Sitar/Tabla Intermediate (duration 3 months), Music performance, Flute Ensemble, etc. 3 months duration Courses in different instruments like Sitar, Tabla, Harmonium, Sarangi, Flute, Violin, Guitar, Synthesizer, Drums, etc. In addition, different courses in different genres should be offered, e.g., Classical, Folk, World Music, Fusion, Bollywood, Light Music, Western including Middle Ages, Renaissance, Baroque, Romantic, Opera, Operetta, Zarzuela, Rock, Grindcore, Heavy Metal, Punk, Pop, Rhythm & Blues, Rap, Jazz, Electronica, Breakbeat, Drum & Bass, Ambient, Electro, Downtempo, Electro, House, Trance, Techno, UK Garage, Reggae, Calypso, etc.
+Music playing and performance courses should be offered at the college level, e.g., Guitar/Sitar/Tabla Intermediate (duration 3 months), Music performance, Flute Ensemble, etc. 3 months duration Courses in different instruments like Sitar, Tabla, Harmonium, Sarangi, Flute, Violin, Guitar, Synthesizer, Drums, etc. In addition, various courses in other genres should be offered, e.g., Classical, Folk, World Music, Fusion, Bollywood, Light Music, Western including Middle Ages, Renaissance, Baroque, Romantic, Opera, Operetta, Zarzuela, Rock, Grindcore, Heavy Metal, Punk, Pop, Rhythm & Blues, Rap, Jazz, Electronica, Breakbeat, Drum & Bass, Ambient, Electro, Downtempo, Electro, House, Trance, Techno, UK Garage, Reggae, Calypso, etc.